Grant Fuhr: Post-Oilers career (1991–2000)

 During the summer Grant signed as an unrestricted free agent with the St. Louis Blues on July 14, 1995, just a few months before the 1995–96 season.
 Although he began the season out of shape and was considered to be past his prime, his career saw a resurgence as he played 79 games that season, including 76 consecutively, both NHL records.
-On November 30, 1995, Fuhr earned his 300th career win versus the Winnipeg Jets with a 4 - 1 road win at the Winnipeg Arena in Winnipeg.
+On November 30, 1995, Fuhr earned his 300th career win versus the Winnipeg Jets with a 4–1 road win at the Winnipeg Arena in Winnipeg; he became the 11th goaltender to achieve the mark, doing so in his 581st game as a starter.
 Fuhr and Gretzky became teammates for the third time when the Blues acquired Gretzky in a trade with the Kings on February 27, 1996.
-The 1996 playoff run for Fuhr ended prematurely as Maple Leafs forward Nick Kypreos ran into him in the crease in the first round, causing him to tear several knee ligaments.
-Jon Casey had to play the rest of the playoffs.
-The Blues beat Toronto in the first round but lost to Detroit in the next.
-Even though over the next three years (with 108 wins) he became one of the three winningest goaltenders in Blues history (along with Mike Liut with 151 wins and Curtis Joseph with 137 wins), Fuhr never fully recovered from his injury.
-After the Blues signed Roman Turek as their new number-one goaltender on June 19, 1999, Fuhr was traded to the Calgary Flames on September 5, 1999.
-He spent one season there being a mentor for Calgary's young goaltenders, including Fred Brathwaite, and on October 22, 1999, he earned his 400th career win against the Florida Panthers with a 3 - 2 road win in overtime.
+The 1996 playoff run for Fuhr ended prematurely in Game 2 of the first round as the result an injury that occurred when a cross-check of Maple Leafs forward Nick Kypreos by Chris Pronger saw Fuhr's leg twisted in the resulting collision that saw Fuhr tear his right ACL.
+While the Blues (as goaltended by Jon Casey) won the first round matchup, they were eliminated by Detroit in the next round.
+Amidst fears that the injury would end his career, Fuhr returned to play 73 games in the season, going 33–27–11 with a 2.72 GAA.
+In February 1999, Fuhr had his second operation on his right knee in the span of a year to repair cartilage damage.
+He returned in March and started all but one of the subsequent playoff run that saw the Blues lose in the second round.
+After the Blues made a deal to acquire Roman Turek as their new number-one goaltender on June 19, 1999, Fuhr was traded to the Calgary Flames on September 5, 1999.
+His 108 wins as a Blues goaltender were third most in team history (behind only Mike Liut and Curtis Joseph) at the time of the trade.

+He spent one season there being a mentor for Calgary's young goaltenders, including Fred Brathwaite, and on October 22, 1999, he earned his 400th career win against the Florida Panthers with a 3–2 road win in overtime, becoming the sixth goaltender to achieve the mark (doing so on his 799th start).
+Ailing knees led to him missing 25 games.
 On April 5, 2000, following a 6–5 loss to St. Louis, which statistically eliminated the Flames from playoff contention that postseason, Fuhr announced that he would retire after the 1999–2000 season.
-Grant would officially retire as a player from the National Hockey League on September 6, 2000.
+He signed a deal for $200,000 in the offseason in a move meant to protect one of the team's goalies in the expansion draft.
+Fuhr attempted to make a comeback plan in August, but his plans proved to be short-lived.
+Fuhr would officially retire as a player from the National Hockey League on September 6, 2000, and he subsequently became an assistant coach with the Flames.